-To educate and advocate for multidisciplinary pain management and ensure that an individualised, multimodal approach is accessible to all chronic pain patients.
+To educate and advocate for multidisciplinary pain management, including opioids, and ensure that an individualised, multimodal approach is accessible to all chronic pain patients.

 Each person’s pain condition is unique, there is no ‘one size fits all’ approach to pain management, and each person’s pain management plan must also be individualised and unique.